GnussonNet/manuals/README.md

 ` ./install.sh `

-Optinally delete the unassesary manuals folder where you cloned it
+optionally delete the unnecessary manuals folder where you cloned it

 ` cd diretory/where/you/cloned `
 ` rm -R manuals/ `